nyg/smart-contracts/README.md

 ## Multisig Wallet

-This smart contract allows for a set of owners (defined during the contract's initialization) to submit, confirm and revoke transactions.
-Once a transaction has been confirmed by enough owners (the quorum is also defined during the initialization), it is executed.
+This contract allows a set of owners (defined during the contract's initialization) to submit, confirm and revoke transactions.
+A transaction is then executed if and only if it has been confirmed by a quorum of owners (also set during the initialization).

+It is possible to send a transaction either to an EOA or to a contract account.
+In the latter case, it is possible to set the data field of the transaction (e.g. function signature and parameters).
+For this transaction not to fail, see the documentation of the `ExecutionFailed` event of this contract for a few things to keep in mind.

 Based on [ConsenSys-Academy/multisig-wallet-exercise](https://github.com/ConsenSys-Academy/multisig-wallet-exercise) and [ConsenSysMesh/MultiSigWallet](https://github.com/ConsenSysMesh/MultiSigWallet).